makrai/notes/giachanou16-survey-twitter-sentiment.md

 * oragnization
   5.2 how tweets can be collected and annotated Section 5.2 2.3 presents more details for feature selection
-  3. presents the various TSA approaches.
-In the last step, the classifier 2.4 evaluation metrics
+  3. presents the various Twitter Sentiment Analysis (TSA) approaches 2.4 evaluation metrics
 * related work vs we
   * Two long and detailed surveys on SA were presented some time ago